 Kolasinac is a versatile defender who predominantly plays at left-back but can also be deployed in defensive midfield or centre-back, with his arrival likely to displace the out-of-form Nacho Monreal on the left flank.

 Goal has taken a look at Kolasinac’s strengths, weaknesses and what he’ll bring to the Premier League side next season.

 This season the performances of Kolasinac have gone up a level.
 After sitting on the bench for the first few matches of the campaign, he managed to surpass Chelsea loanee Baba Rahman at left-back and make the position his own.
 He has since become one of Schalke’s most important players, which is testament to how hard he works and trains every day.

-His tackling in the recent derby against Borussia Dortmund was particularly impressive.
+His tackling in the derby against Borussia Dortmund in early April was particularly impressive.
 After a flick over Ralf Fahrmann by star striker Pierre-Emerick Aubameyang, Kolasinac managed to slide in to prevent a shot and an almost certain goal from Christian Pulisic, which drew plenty of plaudits following the match.

 “You have to get stuck in now and then,” explained the left-back.
 “My role is to stop the opposition scoring.”

 Kolasinac's biggest strengths are his tackling and tendency to almost always win the ball when he slides in.
 It’s difficult for wingers to play against him because he’s powerful, strong and surprisingly quick when you factor in his physically imposing frame.